Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Introduction

-\begin{enumerate} \item We show that the conservative form \eqref{eq:RMHD} of RMHD equations is not symmetrizable and thus does not admit an entropy pair.
-A modified RMHD system is proposed by building the divergence-free condition \eqref{eq:DivB} into the equations through adding a source term, which is proportional to $\nabla \cdot {\bf B}$.
-The modified RMHD system is symmetrizable, possesses the natural entropy pair, and can be considered as the relativistic extension of the non-relativistic symmetrizable MHD system proposed by Godunov \cite{Godunov1972}.
-As a result, it has almost all good features that the non-relativistic symmetrizable MHD system possesses. \item We derive a consistent two-point entropy conservative numerical flux for the symmetrizable RMHD equations.
+\item We derive a consistent two-point entropy conservative numerical flux for the symmetrizable RMHD equations.
 The flux has an explicit analytical formula, is easy to compute and thus is affordable.
 The key is to carefully select a set of parameter variables which can explicitly express the entropy variables and potential fluxes in simple form.
 Due to the presence of the source term in the symmetrizable RMHD system, the standard framework \cite{tadmor2003entropy} of the entropy conservative flux is not applicable here and should be modified to take the effect of the source term into account. \item We construct semi-discrete high-order accurate entropy conservative schemes and entropy stable schemes for symmetrizable RMHD equations on Cartesian meshes.
-The second-order entropy conservative schemes are built on the proposed two-point entropy conservative flux and a central difference type discretization to the source term.
+The second-order entropy conservative schemes are built on the proposed two-point entropy conservative flux and a central difference discretization to the source term.
 Higher-order entropy conservative schemes are constructed by suitable linear combinations \cite{lefloch2002fully} of the proposed two-point entropy conservative flux.
-We find that, to ensure the entropy conservative property and high-order accuracy, a particular discretization of the symmetrization source term should be employed, which becomes a key ingredient in these high-order schemes.
-Arbitrarily high-order accurate entropy stable schemes are obtained by adding suitable dissipation terms into the entropy conservative schemes. \end{enumerate}
+To ensure the entropy conservative property and high-order accuracy, a suitable discretization of the symmetrization source term should be employed, which is a key ingredient in these high-order schemes.
+Arbitrarily high-order accurate entropy stable schemes are obtained by adding suitable dissipation terms into the entropy conservative schemes. \end{enumerate} It is noticed that high-order accurate entropy stable schemes were developed in a very recent work \cite{duan2019high} for the relativistic hydrodynamics (RHDs) {\em without the magnetic field}, whose governing equations are sometimes also called the relativistic Euler equations.
+To the best of our knowledge, the present paper is the first to study entropy stable schemes for the RMHD equations.
+Note that, in the RMHD system, the magnetic field, evolved by the induction equations, is also nonlinearly involved in the momentum and energy equations.
+Due to the presence of magnetic field, mathematical structures of the RMHD system are more complicated than the relativistic Euler system, making the present derivations of entropy stable schemes more difficult.
+Different from the relativistic Euler equations whose conservative form admits a thermodynamic entropy pair \cite{duan2019high}, the conservative form \eqref{eq:RMHD} of the RMHD system does not admit the thermodynamic entropy pair, so that entropy symmetrization of the RMHD system must be derived to accommodate an entropy condition on the PDE level.
+Moreover, the symmetrization source term added in the modified RMHD system also renders additional technical challenges on the numerical level, since a suitable high-order discretization of that source term must be devised such that the resulting numerical schemes satisfy entropy stability.
+These make the exploration in this work significantly different from those in \cite{duan2019high} and highly nontrivial.
+When the magnetic field is zero, the proposed entropy stable schemes for the RMHDs reduce to a class of entropy stable schemes for the RHDs.
+It is also worth mentioning that our entropy conservative fluxes are derived through a set of carefully selected parameter variables, which are different from those used in \cite{duan2019high} for the RHDs, rendering the expression of our resulting fluxes simpler; see Remark \ref{rem:Simple} for details.

 The paper is organized as follows.
 After giving the entropy analysis in Sect.~\ref{sec:EntropyAnal}, we derive the explicit two-point entropy conservative fluxes in Sect.~\ref{sec:flux}.
 One-dimensional (1D) entropy conservative schemes and entropy stable schemes are constructed in Sect.~\ref{sec:1Dschemes}, and their extensions to two dimensions (2D) are presented in Sect.~\ref{sec:2Dschemes}.
 We conduct numerical tests in Sect.~\ref{sec:examples} to verify the performance of the proposed high-order accurate entropy stable schemes, before concluding the paper in Sect.~\ref{sec:conclusion}.